Pradumnasaraf/DDRSS/README.md

 ## ⭐ Features:

-  - **User-specific** - By user-specific it means returing data type varries user to user.
+  - **User-specific** - By user-specific it means returning data type varies from user to user.
-  - **Slash commands** - Uses Slash commands, commands are directly integrated to Discord message box, we don't need to remember any of the commands.
+  - **Slash commands** - Uses Slash commands, commands are directly integrated into the Discord message box, we don't need to remember any of the commands.
 Typing `/` will show up all the commands.

   <p align="center"><img src="https://user-images.githubusercontent.com/51878265/158960622-766606bc-d7d8-45cb-9f76-a14d90cd0c30.png"></p>